What fitness centers need to know about waivers, liability and legal compliance (2026 update)

 From personal injury lawsuits to ADA regulations and digital data laws, it's essential to take a proactive approach to legal compliance.

-This guides dives into what fitness center owners need to know, from enforceable waivers to data privacy best practices, so you can reduce liability, stay compliant and earn your clients' trust.
+This guide dives into what fitness center owners need to know, from enforceable waivers to data privacy best practices, so you can reduce liability, stay compliant, and earn your clients' trust.

 To be enforceable, your waiver should include clear, unambiguous language.
 You don't want a client finding a loophole you could have easily closed by using some different phrasing.
 Also, avoid legalese in your waiver.
 The average person should understand the risks they're agreeing to and be aware of what they're signing.